Ivinco/WordPress-Sphinx-Search-plugin/readme.txt

 Search service through web interface
 * Changed default installation directory - now sphinx installed in default Wordpress upload directory
-* Added shebung syntax to sphinx configuration file - it allow to load connection parameters automatically and hide it from the public access
+* Added shebang syntax to sphinx configuration file - it allow to load connection parameters automatically and hide it from the public access
 * Changed layout of backend interface
 * Changed error handling.
 Hided all system output and instead added human readable